vixshan/mochiGPT/README.md

 ## Configuration

-Go to your server, and type the config command, and set the API key for your server using the config.
+Go to your server, and type the `config` command, and set the API key for your server.

 ```
-/mochi-config
+/config
 ```

 <details>